Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Implementation and examples

-The corresponding hyperelliptic curve is determined by the following subset of the arithmetic dihedral invariants:
+As in Remark~\ref{rem:smaller}, the corresponding hyperelliptic curve is determined by the following subset of the homogeneous dihedral invariants:

 Indeed, one shows by direct calculation that $J_3 \neq J'_3$ for $f$, hence also for all its transformations.
-Having chosen the order of the roots $J_3$ and $J'_3$ of the corresponding quadratic equation, the linear system
+Having chosen the ordering of the roots $J_3$ and $J'_3$ of the corresponding quadratic equation, the linear system